Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 > aside positive
 > IMPORTANT:
 >
-> - If you used different name for the database while getting weather data from the marketplace, be sure to update scripts and code in the following sections accordingly.
+> - If you used a different name for the database while getting weather data from the marketplace, be sure to update scripts and code in the following sections accordingly.

 <!-- ------------------------ -->
 ## Load Location and Order Detail